Why NIO Stock Is Up Today

 So what

-There was no big news driving NIO's shares higher on Tuesday afternoon.
-Rather, it appeared that traders were buying NIO's stock in hopes that whatever lightning hit Nikola's stock on Monday might strike NIO's as well.

-Is that a good bet?
-It's impossible to say.
-On the one hand, there are plenty of auto investors eager to find an emerging company that can duplicate the gains of Tesla's (NASDAQ: TSLA) stock over the last several years.
+In a regulatory filing, NIO said that it successfully completed its offering of 72 million new American depositary shares at a price of $5.95 per share.
+The banks underwriting the offering, Morgan Stanley, Credit Suisse, and China International Capital Corporation, have a 30-day option to purchase up to 10.8 million more shares, the company said.

-NIO's just-revamped ES8 has good range and swappable battery packs.
+NIO's big ES8 crossover was overhauled earlier this year, getting more range and other new features.
 Image source: NIO.

-On the other hand, Nikola -- a company with no revenue that won't hit $1 billion in sales until at least 2023 -- seems an unlikely choice given the intense risks that surround the electric-vehicle space.

-Is NIO a better bet?
-Well, given that NIO has vehicles in production, enjoys growing consumer awareness in the world's largest electric-vehicle market, and has secured financial backing from economic-development authorities in one of China's auto hubs, it's arguably a blue chip next to Nikola.
+NIO announced the stock offering last week.
+It said initially that it planned to offer 60 million shares, but that number was increased a day later, a sign that demand for the shares may have been stronger than the banks had anticipated.

+NIO said that it will use the proceeds of the offering, about $428 million minus the bankers' fees, to fund a cash investment that it agreed to make in its Chinese business (a subsidiary called "NIO China") as a condition of a financing deal with economic-development authorities in China's Anhui province.

 Now what